 Field-hunting tip

-Look in skarn deposits country — that is the host setting where sibirskite typically forms.
+Look in skarn deposits country, the host setting where sibirskite typically forms.
 If you start seeing magnetite, ludwigite, calcite in float, you are in the right ground.
 Field specimens usually show a platy or fibrous aggregates habit, so train your eye for that shape before scanning the outcrop.